sahilramani/sahilramani.github.io/_posts/2021-01-02-debugging-python-module-installation-issues-in-jupyter-lab-the-basics.md

     File "<stdin>", line 1, in <module>
     ModuleNotFoundError: No module named 'pydub'

-Bummer, so the module doesn’t exist in the Jupyter instance of python.
+Bummer, so the module doesn't exist in the Jupyter instance of python.

 # Debugging
 The first thing that popped into my head is to confirm the python executable being used is the same across the conda environment and Jupyter.
 The simplest solution to identify the python executable from within a python terminal is to use the python sys module.